ahdinosaur/secret-handshake2/SPEC.md

 This corresponds to [libsodium's `crypto_scalarmult` function](https://libsodium.gitbook.io/doc/advanced/scalar_multiplication)

+Scalar multiplication is a function for deriving shared secrets from a pair of secret and public X25519 keys.

+The order of arguments matters.
+In the [libsodium `crypto_scalarmult` function](https://libsodium.gitbook.io/doc/advanced/scalar_multiplication) the secret key is provided first.

+Note that static (long-term) keys are Ed25519 and must first be converted to X25519.

 ### GenerateX25519Keypair

 GenerateX25519Keypair: Uses a secure random number generate to generate an X25519 keypair.